 The tapestry is the latest in a series of craft works commissioned by Tourism NI and Tourism Ireland over the last few years to highlight the significant role of Northern Ireland in the making of the Game of Thrones® programme.
 Previous craft work campaigns have involved the making of carved doors from wood felled (naturally) at the Dark Hedges, Stranocum, County Antrim, and a set of knives made using a centuries- old method of casting metal.
 The valyrian steel used for the knives contained a melted meteorite.
 The doors are on show at various locations around Northern Ireland and the knives at the OX restaurant, Belfast.

 National Museum NI already has a strong association with Game of Thrones® , with the very talented Ulster Folk & Transport blacksmith Gerald Monaghan having made props for the programme, and staff across the museum’s sites having worked as assistants on the programme at various times, in relation to set design, costume, and make up.
-Our very own Web Manager for National Museums NI, David Milnes, appeared as an extra in episode nine of Season 2 (as a deckhand, since you ask!).
+Our very own Web Developer for National Museums NI, David Milnes, appeared as an extra in episode nine of Season 2 (as a deckhand, since you ask!).

 The tapestry itself is comprised of six 11 metre long panels of hand woven fabric, to which will be added a further seven panels, each 1.5 metres long.
 The six long panels each depict scenes from the first six series of the television programme.
 The seven shorter panels each depict an episode from series seven.
 These will be added to the gallery display on a weekly basis as the programmes are aired.
 The new additions will each be added around 1 week after transmission to allow for new weaving and embroidery, so there will be a natural time lag - and no spoilers in the gallery display!